ramakb/GCP-GlobalLB-Game-Demo/README.md

 A WebGL maze game built with Three.js and Box2dWeb.
 Credits & Source from: https://github.com/wwwtyro/Astray and LearnGCPWithMahesh

-# Simple game which is used for hands-on project like a real time project experience.
-GCE or MIGs with Global-LoadBbalancer
+# Simple game which is used for GCE or Managed Instance Ggroups with Global-LoadBbalancer

 1. Provision a Google Compute Engine (GCE) with Apache Web Server and Git Installed using below startup script. <br/><br/>
 apt update <br/>